farmera/sare_grant/study_results_balloons.md

 Our results using a kite and a pair of modified consumer cameras were insufficiently consistent to be useful for the main study goals of the project.
 However, they are eminently well-suited for other purposes.
-Having a Delta kite and a single or dual camera rig ready in the back of one's pickup truck seems a no brainer for crop-scouting and general field intelligence.
+Having a Delta kite and a single or dual camera rig ready in the back of one's pickup truck seems a no brainer for crop-scouting and general field intelligence work.

 ###### References